One dead as rare summer storm hits Netherlands | Science-Environment

 The storm, named Poly, is the Netherlands' worst ever during the summer months and its strongest overall since January 2018, weather agency Weeronline said.
 Heavy storms in the Netherlands usually occur between October and April.
 The last heavy summer storm was in 2015 and was the first in over a century.

-The summer storm is causing much damage as trees are heavy with leaves and many of them have become brittle during an unusually long dry spell in May and June.
-Amsterdam's Schiphol airport, one of Europe's busiest hubs, cancelled more than 400 flights, a spokesperson said, with traffic expected to be limited until at least 4 pm local time (1400 GMT).
+The summer storm caused much damage as trees are heavy with leaves and many of them have become brittle during an unusually long dry spell in May and June.
+Amsterdam's Schiphol airport, one of Europe's busiest hubs, cancelled more than 400 flights, a spokesperson said, with traffic limited until approximately 4 p.m. local time (1400 GMT).

+A highway north of Amsterdam was closed due to falling trees, while tram and bus traffic was heavenly disrupted in Amsterdam.
+Train operators NS and Arriva had halted all services in the country's north but a small portion of regional train traffic in the area was able to restart in the late afternoon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)